budavariam/absence-report/README.md

 I work with a mostly remote team, and sometimes it's useful to know when will my teammates leave for vacation, even if they don't tell me many days in advance.

-I wrote a simple script, to look through the envetsn and filter the ones I'm interested in, and send me an email report every monday.
+I wrote a simple script, to look through the events every monday and filter the ones I'm interested in, then send me an email report.

 ## Getting started